School of Social and Political Science

 Tutoring positions within the School of Social and Political Science are guaranteed hours (GH), fixed-term posts.
 These posts are classed with the School as Student Experience positions.
 This is to ensure that our current PhD students have ample opportunity to development their teaching skills during their degree.

-Category 1- Current SPS PhD student with an existing SPS GH tutoring contract
+Category 1- Current UoE PhD student with an existing SPS GH tutoring contract

-Category 2 - Current SPS PhD student without an existing SPS GH tutoring contract
+Category 2 - Current UoE PhD student without an existing SPS GH tutoring contract

-Category 3 - External Applicant (PhD students from other Schools, or not a current PhD student)
+Category 3 - External Applicant (not a current PhD student)

-When applying, you will be asked to select the category that applies to your application.
-When determining your hiring category, please consider your status at the start of semester one - September 2024 (as this may be different than your status at the time of submission).
+• When applying, you will be asked to select your hiring category.
+You should consider your status at the start of Semester One - September 2026 (as this may be different than your status at the time of submission).
 If you are unsure about which category applies, please feel free to get in touch.

-• Applicants should expect to be available for the entire duration of the semester for which you are applying to teach.
+• Applicants should expect to be available for the entire duration of the semester for which they are applying to tutor.
 Tutors must be based in Edinburgh, or able to commute to Edinburgh, as teaching is delivered in-person and on-campus (with the exception of online courses).
-Marking may be required once teaching has concluded.
+Additionally, marking may be required after teaching has concluded.
 If you do not currently have a contract to tutor with the School of Social and Political Science, you must prove your right to work in the UK.

 • During the allocation process, the SPS Tutoring Team will work with each subject area to make allocations based on applicant preferences and relevant experience.
 During this process we will seek to:

-Note: During the initial round of offers, we will seek to allocate a maximum of 4 groups to each tutor on any given course to ensure there are opportunities for as many applicants as possible to receive an offer of work.
-It is possible that after initial offers are made, tutors may be sent an offer for additional work, if indicated on their application a desire/ capacity for more than 4 groups
+Note: During the initial round of offers, we will seek to allocate a maximum of 3 groups to each tutor on any given course to ensure there are opportunities for as many applicants as possible to receive an offer of work.

-• Full-time PhD Students: The University mandates that full-time students can undertake a maximum of 414 hours of work per academic year (averaging to 9 hours per week).
-This typically equates to 4 tutorials per week.
+• Full-time PhD Students: The University mandates that full-time students can undertake a maximum of 396 hours of work per academic year (averaging to 9 hours per week across 44 weeks).
 If you hold other positions across the University or externally, those hours must also be considered when assessing your capacity to tutor.
 Visa restrictions may also apply.

-For the general job descriptors and details on pay, please see the documents in the Guidance for Tutors section.
+For details on pay, please see the documents in the Guidance for Tutors section.

 Application Details and How to Apply